crest-summit/summit-help/summit/proposals/editor/complianceOesrc/confidentialProprietary.md

-Information that the disclosing party desires to protect against unrestricted disclosure or competitive use
+Confidential / Proprietary Information is information that the disclosing party desires to protect against unrestricted disclosure or competitive use